 Berjaya Times Square, the Largest Shopping Mall in KL

-Berjaya Times Square is the largest shopping mall in KL or Kuala Lumpur.
-The total area of this mall is 3,400,000 sq ft and established in 2003.
+The largest shopping mall in KL or Kuala Lumpur is Berjaya Times Square.
+Berjaya shopping mall established in 2003.
+The total area of this mall is 3,400,000 sq ft.
 There are more than 1000 shops inside, including Theme Park, restaurants, Theatres.
 Berjaya is the 3rd largest shopping mall in Malaysia and located in Bukit Bintang.
-Berjaya Times Square shopping mall became a popular destination among tourists for quality shopping and great facilities and services.
+Berjaya Times Square shopping mall became a popular destination for tourists for quality shopping and great facilities and services.

 I’d love to know.
 Which photo in the above inspiring you to visit Kuala Lumpur, Malaysia?